 At the end of this aquaponic gardening course there is a series of articles and blog posts that I've written that I think are particularly relevant to new aquaponic gardeners who are smitten with this growing technique (and I hope that is you!) and want to dive deeper.
 The first article is called the "Aquaponic Gardening Rules of Thumb" and it is a summary list of many of the concepts, principles and ratios that are elaborated on in the course.

-· The Aquaponic Store - the shopping site for all your aquaponic gardening needs
+· The Aquaponic Source - our company site and shopping site for all your aquaponic gardening needs

 · The Aquaponic Gardening Community - a thriving online community of gardeners just like you who help each other learn and grow

 · Aquaponic Gardening Book

 · Aquaponics Association - a wonderful resource for promoting aquaponics.
 They also put on the annual Aquaponics Association Conference.

 If you like this course please be sure and review it here and tell your friends!